semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 the document.
 This can lead to undesired behaviour of your application.
 Disabling **dynamic type guessing** allows you to completely control the shape of your document, the fields, and the format they should have.

-**Be careful : Disabling dynamic type guessing leads you to define your entire mapping; without defining it, unknown field will be ignored.**
+**Be careful: Disabling dynamic type guessing leads you to define your entire mapping; without defining it, unknown field will be ignored.**

 **The request**